shanptom/G.O.P.I.C.A/docs/user_guide.md

-# GOPICA
+# Graphical Operations Platform for Interactive Community Analysis

-**GOPICA** (Graphical Operations Platform for Interactive Community Analysis) is an interactive Shiny application for exploring microbiome data through powerful visual analytics and statistical tools.
+**Graphical Operations Platform for Interactive Community Analysis (GOPICA)** is an interactive Shiny application for exploring microbiome data through powerful visual analytics and statistical tools.
 This guide walks you through each feature and provides detailed information on input formats to ensure a smooth experience.

 ---
 ## 1. Getting Started